+Now let us stop and think for a moment what this means.
 The oath of God is really a pledging of His own existence.
 He swore by Himself.
 He has thereby declared that His life would be forfeited if His promise should fail.
 His promises are as enduring as Himself.
-As God is "from everlasting to everlasting," so "the mercy of the Lord is from everlasting to everlasting upon them that fear Him."
+As God is "from everlasting to everlasting" (Psalm 90:2), so:

+17 The mercy of the Lord is from everlasting to everlasting upon them that fear Him.

 The Father and the Son are one.
 So in God's pledging Himself, Christ is pledged.
+But:

-But "in Him were all things created, in the heavens and upon the earth, things visible and things invisible, whether thrones or dominions or principalities or powers; all things have been created through Him, and unto Him: and He is before all things, and in Him all things consist."
-It is "by the word of His power" that all things are upheld.3
+16 In Him were all things created, in the heavens and upon the earth, things visible and things invisible, whether thrones or dominions or principalities or powers; all things have been created through Him, and unto Him:

+$^{\rm 17}$ And He is before all things, and in Him all things consist.

+It is "by the word of His power" that all things are upheld.
+Hebrews 1:3.
 Upon the existence of God depends the existence of the heavens and the earth.
 But He has pledged His own existence to the fulfillment of His promises.
-Therefore the existence of the heavens, yea, of the entire universe, depends upon the fulfilment of the promises of God to the believing sinner.
+Therefore the existence of the heavens, yea, of the entire universe, depends upon the fulfillment of the promises of God to the believing sinner.

 If a single sinner, no matter how unworthy, or insignificant, or obscure, should come to the Lord sincerely asking for pardon and holiness, and should fail to receive it, that instant the whole universe would become chaos, and vanish out of existence.
-But the sun, moon, and stars still hold their places in heavens, as a proof that